-- You may progress your client to Phase 3 once he or she has reached seven or more hours a week of cardiorespiratory training or if a performance goal is desired.
+- Consider progressing your client to phase 3 once he or she has reached seven or more hours a week of cardiorespiratory training or if a performance goal is desired.

 - VT2 is not measured in this phase.

-Remember that before your client can progress to Phase 2 they must show success in the aerobic phase.
-Some clients may not desire to accomplish performance-based goals, so they may choose to remain in Phase 2.
-Phase 2 provides enough variability for your clients who do not desire to progress to more advance performance goals.
-If you client has an advanced or performance-related goal, perform the VT2 threshold test to progress to Phase 3.
+Remember, before your client can progress to phase 2 he or she must show success in the aerobic phase.
+Some clients may have no desire to accomplish performance-based goals, so they may choose to remain in phase 2.
+If your client has an advanced or performance-related goal, perform the second ventilatory threshold (VT2) test just prior to progressing to phase 3.